PantherXOS/wiki.pantherx.org/PantherX-compared-to-other-distributions.md

 PantherX is a GNU Guix upstream distribution, with the aim to provide a more complete, lightweight and user friendly computing environment.

+What sparked PantherX was one user's frustration with the direction of MacOS and the endless number of failed attempts to permanently switch to any of the "popular" Linux distributions.
+While far from perfect, PantherX has finally sealed the deal, and is improving on a daily basis.
+It just feels right and literally never breaks - much of this is thanks to it's roots in Guix and LXQt.

+We owe our existance to the Guix and LXQt team.

 ### GNU Guix

 - contains no nonfree software but PantherX makes them available, where superior (or necessary)